There are a number of free services that you may be eligible for when it comes to your health and it is definitely worth being up to speed on these.

 The Seasonal Flu Vaccine

-The 2016 influenza campaign came to an end on April 30th 2017 and we will be starting to talk about vaccination again in September when we get our stock of vaccines again!
+The 2018 influenza campaign is in full swing and we have our stock of vaccines in again!
 To check your eligibility please have a look at the HSE website on the topic!
-Don’t forget that getting the flu vaccines not only protects you from the flu, it also reduces the risk of you spreading the flu to the sick, elderly, infirm and those who are unable to get the vaccine themselves.
+Don’t forget that getting the flu vaccine not only protects you from the flu, it also reduces the risk of you spreading the flu to the sick, elderly, infirm and those who are unable to get the vaccine themselves.

 The Maternity & Infant Care Scheme